mucolon/blood-smear/README.md

 Code Methodology
 --------------------------------
 ### Overview
-A configuration file is used to declare all used GPIO pins.
+A configuration file is used to declare all the used GPIO pins.
 Then, a library is created for each motor in use.
 These libraries declare functions to actuate each different motor.
 Finally, a script is used to command all of the different motors for the automated smearing process.

 ### File Descriptions
 The `config.py` file list all the GPIO pins being used for the blood smearing device.